Who Leads What: MarOps Roles in the 4-Quadrant Framework

 The System Seed starts with the person who knows what the business actually believes.
 Not the marketing version of what it believes.
 The real version.

 This is the founder who started the business because they saw a problem nobody else was solving.
 This is the CEO who sets the direction.
 They live in Q1.
-Their job isn't to write content or review drafts.
+Their job is not to write content or review drafts.
 Their job is to make sure the seed is genuine: that the core truth feeding the entire operation is actually true, actually differentiated, actually worth scaling.

 The Chief Marketing Officer: Bridging Vision to Outcomes

 In smaller organisations, the founder might do this role.
-In larger ones, the CMO is the person who owns the connection between strategy and execution, between conviction and results.
+In larger ones, the CMO owns the connection between strategy and execution, between conviction and results.

 The Marketing Director: Validating Against the Seed

 This role is about defending the integrity of the operation.
 Q2 is designed to produce at scale, and sometimes scale comes with compromise.
 The output is technically correct but sounds generic.
 It hits the brief but loses the personality.
-It answers the question but doesn't sit right.
+It answers the question but does not sit right.
 The Marketing Director is the person who reads the output and says "this is fine technically but it doesn't sound like us."

 The Marketing Manager: Daily Validation and Deployment